26 ‘comfort women’ sent to south Pacific isles

 |The Seoul Metropolitan Government and Seoul National University’s Human Rights Center brief local reporters Monday at City Hall of their recent finding of Japan’s forced sexual slavery of Korean girls and women on the Chuuk Islands during World War II.
 [YONHAP]

-At least 26 Korean girls and women were stranded on an island in the South Pacific to serve as sex slaves for Japanese naval forces during World War II, local authorities said Monday.
+At least 26 Korean girls and women were stranded on an island in the southern Pacific to serve as sex slaves for Japanese naval forces during World War II, local authorities said Monday.

 The Seoul Metropolitan Government and Seoul National University’s Human Rights Center said historical documents have been found that prove that Korean girls and women were forced into sexual enslavement on the Chuuk Islands, at the time a home to a major Japanese naval base.